 Other Security Tools You May Need for Full CRA Compliance

-While Aikido covers code, cloud, and runtime security in one central system, the CRA also touches on identity management, encryption, data protection, and network security.
-Depending on your environment, you may need complementary tools such as IAM, cryptographic controls, or disaster recovery solutions alongside Aikido.
+While Aikido covers code, cloud, and runtime security in one central system, the CRA also touches on risk assessment, functional and architectural security, identity management, encryption, data protection, and network security.
+Depending on your environment, you may need complementary tools such as IAM, threat modeling tools, cryptographic controls, or disaster recovery solutions alongside Aikido.

 FAQ